mmontiel0904/casapp/README.md

 ---

-**Built with ❤️ using Vue 3, Apollo GraphQL, and automated type generation**
+**Built with ❤️ using Vue 3, DaisyUI, Apollo GraphQL, and automated type generation**